degulati/degulati/README.md

 ### 🔭 I’m currently working on

-I'm interning at the Mechanical Systems Control Lab @ UC Berkeley, where I'm conducting research on motion planning in autonomous driving over the summer.
+I'm interning at the Mechanical Systems Control Lab @ UC Berkeley, where I'm conducting research on a motion planning algorithm in autonomous driving over the summer.
 I'm also part of TritonAI @ UCSD and am working on programming a 1/10-scale RC car that drives autonomously for the upcoming [DIY Robocars competition](https://www.meetup.com/DIYRobocars/events/278392566/) in August in Oakland, CA.

 ### ⚡ Fun facts